symopsio/sym-aws-iam-quickstart/docsrc/walkthrough.md

 Here are some next steps to consider:

 * Set up [reporting](https://docs.symops.com/docs/reporting-overview).
 Ship audit data to a flexible group of `LogDestinations`.
-* Update your `Flow` to require that users be members of a certain IAM group to approve access:
+* Update your `Flow` to require that users be members of a safelist to approve access.
-  1. Configure `flow_vars.approver_group` with the IAM group ID in [`terraform.tfvars`](https://github.com/symopsio/sym-iam-quickstart/tree/main/app/terraform.tfvars).
+  1. Configure `flow_vars.approvers` with the safelist of approvers in [`terraform.tfvars`](https://github.com/symopsio/sym-lambda-quickstart/tree/main/app/terraform.tfvars).
-  2. Uncomment the `hook` annotation on the `on_approve` method in [`impl.py`](https://github.com/symopsio/sym-iam-quickstart/tree/main/modules/iam-access-flow/impl.py).
+  2. Uncomment the `hook` annotation on the `on_approve` method in [`impl.py`](https://github.com/symopsio/sym-lambda-quickstart/tree/main/modules/lambda-access-flow/impl.py).
      This is just one example of what you can do with [hooks in the SDK!](https://docs.symops.com/docs/handlers)
 * Manage [users](https://docs.symops.com/docs/manage-users).
 Sym handles the "happy path" where user emails match across systems automatically.
 You can use the `symflow` CLI to configure user mappings when required.
 * Iterate on your `Flow` logic.
 Maybe change things to allow self-approval only for on-call users?